AlecAivazis/redux-responsive/README.md

 export default store
 ```

 Now your store is ready to use.
-The store's default breakpoints match common device sizes and are accessible by the following names which are used to identify them in your view:
+The store's default breakpoints match common device sizes and are accessible by the following names in your view:

 ```js
 const defaultBreakpoints = {